-We all know a rebrand entails more than just a new name and shiny new logo.
-The rebrand to Fieldtrip came with new brand values, goals, and purpose.
-While many brand elements shape our company, our core value of “curiosity” stands out as a crowd favorite and serves as a guiding light for everything we do.
-A year into our new "life” as Fieldtrip, we decided it was time to share this value with our community in an unexpected way.
+Rebranding Fieldtrip required identifying new brand values, goals and purpose.
+While these elements shape our agency, our core value of “curiosity” stands out as a crowd favorite and serves as a guiding light for everything we do.
+A year into our “life” as Fieldtrip, we decided it was time to share this value with our community in an unexpected way.

 It’s a difficult thing, selling in a world that is cynical of being sold to, but it was a problem we were eager to solve.
 After nearly 10 years in the Louisville market being known as “strADegy,” we needed to promote our new identity in a way that wasn’t as basic as banner ads and blog posts—but in a genuine way that could only be recognized as “something Fieldtrip would do.”